Cyburner/Cyburner--Z3R0--ddos/README.md

 - **Description**: Clearly states the purpose and functionality of the tool.
 - **Features**: Highlights the key functionalities, making it easy for users to understand what the tool offers.
 - **Installation Instructions**: Provides clear steps for users to get started.
-- **Usage Section**: Brief guidance on how to use the tool effectiv
+- **Usage Section**: Brief guidance on how to use the tool effectively.
-- ely.
 - **Disclaimer**: Important legal note to promote ethical use.

 Feel free to customize this template further to suit your project's needs!